 Please note that the downloadable pdf calendar below is subject to change and will not be updated after the start of the school year.
 Any changes to events will appear on the website calendar.
 Updates and reminders will also appear in the weekly email newsletters (EMES Notes and the EMS Blazin' Bulletin).

-- Print a copy of the 2020-21 K-12 Calendar (subject to change; please always refer to the latest email newsletter or website calendar for details)
+- Print a copy of the *2021-2022 K-12 Calendar (*subject to change; please always refer to the latest email newsletter or website calendar for details)

 The following online forms must be filled out prior to the beginning of the school year.
 All of these forms are optional.
 Complete them based on your family's needs.
 Contact the front office with any questions.